runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 ### beginShape() and endShape()

 Polygons can be created in Processing using the beginShape() and endShape() methods.
+Some of you may already know about it, but it's important to me that you really understand the different vertex functions.

 You call beginShape() when starting a new shape, then you call any of the vertex functions to create the points on the outline of a shape, and then call endShape() to close the shape.

 There are three different methods for adding outline points within a shape.
 The assignment this week will concentrates on the use of these.